-As I was in the shower, literally scrubbing my daughters feces out of my hair, I was racking my brain trying to figure out what has made the biggest difference in my ability laugh instead of cry.
+As I was in the shower, literally scrubbing my daughters feces out of my hair at four in the morning, I was racking my brain trying to figure out what has made the biggest difference in my ability laugh instead of cry.
 I REALLY felt like crying!
 I had every reason in the world to cry and break down.
 But I chose to laugh.
 I wasn’t happy by any means, don’t get me wrong.
 I don’t need anyone to think I enjoyed that experience.
 But it didn’t break me.
 It didn’t ruin the whole rest of my day.